 - Take the PSAT/NMSQT in October of their junior year.

-- Achieve the minimum requested PSAT/NMSQT Selection Index score (this qualifying level may vary by state each year).
+- Achieve the minimum requested PSAT/NMSQT scores (qualifying level may vary by state each year).

 - Earn a cumulative GPA of 3.5 or higher by the middle of their junior year.

 - You need to identify as African American, Hispanic American or Latinx, or Native American, Alaska Native, or Native Hawaiian on the PSAT/NMSQT answer sheet to be considered for the African American, Hispanic, and Indigenous Recognition Programs.

 - For the Indigenous Recognition Program, students who identify as Alaska Native, Native American, or Native Hawaiian must provide their federal or state tribal affiliation.
 A student’s school counselor must confirm their tribal affiliation using the Eligibility Verification Form.
 See below for more details.